 Truevo and POS Innovation

-Anda Kania, Senior Editor at The Paypers, sits down with Jon Barras, Truevo’s UK Managing Director.
+Anda Kania, Senior Editor at The Paypers, sits down with Jon Barras, Truevo’s UK General Manager.
 In this interview, Anda and Jon discuss Truevo’s launch into point of sale solutions and about the impact they are having on the in-store payments market.
 Jon shares some of the main features of Truevo’s retail devices and shares how they make business easier for merchants and entrepreneurs.

 What follows is the interview originally published in The Paypers on 18 August, 2020.